-The present Criminal Law (in force since April 1, 1999) contains special Article 88 on terrorism, Article 88 on terrorism financing, Article 88 which stipulates liability for summoning to terrorism or threats of terror, Article 88 on recruiting and training for acts of terror.
+The present Criminal Law (in force since April 1, 1999) contains special Article 88 on terrorism, Article 881 on terrorism financing, Article 882 which stipulates liability for summoning to terrorism or threats of terror, Article 883 on recruiting and training for acts of terror.

-Article 22 of The National Security Law defines the levels of terror threats.
+Article 221 of The National Security Law defines the levels of terror threats.

-Article 17 of the Law of the National Armed Forces defines, that in case of threats of terror the Minister of Defence upon the request of the Minister of the Interior instructs the Commander of the National Armed Forces to provide support to the measures taken by the Security Police to prevent or manage threats of terror, providing the tasks, the time and the place.
-The head of the mentioned tasks is responsible for the orders given to the NAF units involved in the measures to prevent and manage threats of terror.
+Article 17 of the Law of the National Armed Forces_defines, that in case of threats of terror the Minister of Defence upon the request of the Minister of the Interior instructs the Commander of the National Armed Forces to provide support to the measures taken by the Security Police to prevent or manage threats of terror, providing the tasks, the time and the place.
+The head of the mentioned tasks is responsible for the orders given to the National Armed Force's units involved in the measures to prevent and manage threats of terror.

-(d) Information on national efforts to prevent and combat terrorism, including appropriate information on legislation beyond United Nations conventions and protocols (e.g., pertaining to financing of terrorist groups)
+(d) Information on national efforts to prevent and combat terrorism, including appropriate information on legislation beyond United Nations conventions and protocols (e.g., pertaining to financing of terrorist groups);